jain7aman/SDN_LTE/README.md

 * 20 clients are spawned and each of them tries to perform cas operation on the same file.
 In this only one should succeed and others should get ```ERR_VERSION ``` error.

-### Programming Details
+### Other Details

-* A structure is is used to store values corresponding to the file into a map.
+* A structure is used to store values corresponding to the file into a map.
 Key of map is filename and value is the structure.
 * Channels are used to handle the race conditions created by the concurrent access of clients on the shared data structure.
 * The server accepts connection on port 8080 and for every client handles its connection on a different thread.
 * The command handling is done in a way that if the command format is not proper (like command length should not be greater than 500 bytes), then the connection is closed for the client issuing that command.